What is Related Party Transactions?

 - Status of Relationships between Related Parties should be disclosed whether there have been transactions between them or not.

 - If a company has had any related party transactions during the financial year, then all such transactions shall be disclosed in the financial statements.

 - It should be transacted at arm’s length price (This is the price on which goods to be sold to unrelated parties).

 - An entity should disclose key management personnel compensation in total so that Shareholders can get all the relevant information about key management personnel compensation.

 - The group should prepare its consolidated financial statements after consideration of related party transactions as per issued accounting policies, guidelines, and standards.
 Consolidated financial statements as a whole can represent a better, true, and fair view of the company’s financial position.
-Since consolidated financial statements are also an integral part of an annual report, which too is shared with Shareholders, Stock exchanges, Government, Stakeholders, Management, Annual General Meeting, and display on the website of the group.
+Since consolidated financial statements are also an integral part of an annual reportAn Annual ReportAn annual report is a document that a corporation publishes for its internal and external stakeholders to describe the company's performance, financial information, and disclosures related to its operations.
+Over time, these reports have become legal and regulatory requirements., which too is shared with Shareholders, Stock exchanges, Government, Stakeholders, Management, Annual General Meeting, and display on the website of the group.

 - It should be done on Arm length price between related parties to avoiding fraud.

 This article has been a guide to What is Related Party Transactions and its Definition.
 Here we discuss its types along with examples, advantages, and disadvantages.
 You can learn more about accounting from the following articles –